gavinband/oxford-statgen-summer-school/docs/next_generation_sequencing/basic_sequence_data_analysis/Read_trimming.md

 sidebar_position: 21
 ---

-# Extra - read trimming
+# Appendix - read trimming

 Read trimming refers to the process of removing trailing parts of the reads before analysis for various reasons including